rptetzloff/rptetzloff.github.io/_trials/2021-03-06-gf-sourdough-num-1.md

 ## Notes

-This was a reattempt of the previous batch with remembering the salt.
-Flavor was much improved.
+This was the first loaf made, and did not rise significantly.
+It mimicked the recipe from [Bakerita](https://www.bakerita.com/gluten-free-sourdough-bread/), but had quinoa and buckwheat flours added to firm up the texture of the dough.